Chronic kidney disease: Sleep

-Individuals with CKD have an increased prevalence of sleep apnea compared to the general population (both obstructive sleep apnea and central sleep apnea).
+Individuals with CKD have increased prevalence of sleep apnea compared to the general population (both obstructive sleep apnea and central sleep apnea).
 The presence of sleep apnea in CKD has been associated with an increased risk of cardiovascular events and mortality.

-People with CKD also experience sleep disorders, thus unable to get quality sleep.
-There are several strategies that could help, such as relaxation techniques, exercise, and medication.
+People with CKD also experience sleep disorders and are thus unable to get quality sleep.
+Several strategies could help, such as relaxation techniques, exercise, and medication.
 Exercise may be helpful with sleep regulation and may decrease fatigue and depression in people with CKD.
-However, none of these options have been proven to be effective in the treatment of sleep disorders.
-This means that it is unknown what the best guidance is to improve sleep quality in this population.
+However, none of these options has been proven to be effective in the treatment of sleep disorders.
+It is unknown what the best guidance is to improve sleep quality in this population.

 Referral to a nephrologist

 Guidelines for referral to a nephrologist vary between countries.
 Most agree that nephrology referral is required by Stage 4 CKD (when eGFR/1.73m^{2} is less than 30 mL/min; or decreasing by more than 3 mL/min/year).

-It may also be useful at an earlier stage (e.g., CKD3) when urine albumin-to-creatinine ratio is more than 30 mg/mmol, when blood pressure is difficult to control, or when hematuria or other findings suggest either a primarily glomerular disorder or secondary disease amenable to a specific treatment.
+It may also be useful at an earlier stage (e.g., CKD3) when the urine albumin-to-creatinine ratio is more than 30 mg/mmol, when blood pressure is difficult to control, or when hematuria or other findings suggest either a primarily glomerular disorder or secondary disease amenable to a specific treatment.
 Other benefits of early nephrology referral include proper education regarding options for kidney replacement therapy, as well as pre-emptive transplantation, and timely workup and placement of an arteriovenous fistula in those people with chronic kidney disease opting for future hemodialysis.

 Renal replacement therapy

 At stage 5 CKD, kidney replacement therapy is usually required, in the form of either dialysis or a kidney transplant.

 In CKD, numerous uremic toxins accumulate in the blood.
-Even when ESKD (largely synonymous with CKD5) is treated with dialysis, the toxin levels do not go back to normal, as dialysis is not that efficient.
+Even when ESKD (largely synonymous with CKD5) is treated with dialysis, the toxin levels do not return to normal, as dialysis is not that efficient.
 Similarly, after a kidney transplant, the levels may not go back to normal as the transplanted kidney may not work 100%.
 If it does, the creatinine level is often normal.
-The toxins show various cytotoxic activities in the serum and have different molecular weights, and some of them are bound to other proteins, primarily to albumin.
-Uremic toxins are classified into three groups as small water-soluble solutes, middle molecular-weight solutes, and protein-bound solutes.
+The toxins have various cytotoxic activities in serum and have different molecular weights, and some are bound to other proteins, primarily to albumin.
+Uremic toxins are classified into three groups: small water-soluble solutes, middle molecular-weight solutes, and protein-bound solutes.
 Hemodialysis with high-flux dialysis membrane, long or frequent treatment, and increased blood/dialysate flow has improved removal of water-soluble small molecular weight uremic toxins.
 Middle molecular weight molecules are removed more effectively with hemodialysis using a high-flux membrane, hemodiafiltration, and hemofiltration.
 However, conventional dialysis treatment is limited in its ability to remove protein-bound uremic toxins.